foomo/foomo-docs/foomo/docs/general/setup/computer.md

 This is a general setup guide for your computer.
 Make sure that you setup your [worpkplace](workplace) properly too.

+## Start

+- read this document before you start
+- only use a computer from a trustworthy source
+- reset the computer
+- encrypt your harddrive in order to be on the safe side, if a computer get stolen
+- upgrade to the latest version of the OS you want to use

 ## Privacy and security

 Follow the instructions on [security](../security) when you setup and maintain your system.